Gaëtan Wittebolle.

 Major featureBrainstorm → Plan → Execute → Check → Review → Commit → Memory"Full Stripe payment system"

-Takeaway: the discipline of the 6-step cycle is what takes you from "I tinker with AI" to "I ship professional features at a pace nobody can match".
-Internalize it and it becomes automatic in 2-3 sessions.
+Takeaway: the discipline of the 6-step cycle takes you from "I tinker with AI" to "I ship professional features at a pace nobody can match".
+Internalize it, it becomes automatic in 2-3 sessions.

 /compact, manage your context

 Claude Code has a limited context window.
-The longer the conversation, the more Claude "forgets" the early instructions.
-It's the "Lost in the Middle" phenomenon.
+The 2026 models (Opus 4.7, Sonnet 4.6, Haiku 4.5) expose up to 1M tokens in GA, but the longer the conversation, the more Claude "forgets" the early instructions.
+The "Lost in the Middle" phenomenon.

 The danger zone: past 80% context, Claude becomes noticeably worse.
-It forgets rules, makes inconsistent choices, and quality drops.
-This is what the community calls the "dumb zone".
+It forgets rules, makes inconsistent choices, quality drops.
+What the community calls the "dumb zone".
 NEVER let context go past 80% without compacting.

 After a /compact: re-read the key files for your current task.
 The summary is good but not perfect, re-reading the files restores the precise context.